Measles quarantine issued at two California universities

 “Upon learning of this incident, UCLA immediately identified and notified more than 500 students, faculty and staff with whom the student may have come into contact or who may have otherwise been exposed,” Block said.
 “They were also provided with detailed information about treatment and prevention.”

 Most people have been cleared, the chancellor said.
-As of Friday, UCLA said 76 students and six faculty remained quarantined.
+As of Friday, public health officials said, fewer than 50 students and faculty remained quarantined.
+Only one student remains quarantined on campus.

 “We expect that those notified will be quarantined for approximately 24 to 48 hours until their proof of immunity is established,” Block said.
 “A few may need to remain in quarantine for up to seven days.
 We have arranged for those who live on campus to be cared for at UCLA while they are quarantined.”